 The top-cited technologies in the Netflix patent portfolio are Media Streaming, Content Recommendation, and Distributed Computing.
 Google, IBM, and Microsoft as the top forward citing assignees.

 |Company||Number of Patents|

 |Sony Interactive Entertainment||14|

-How many patent applications were rejected due to Netflix patents?
+How many inventions of other companies were rejected due to Netflix patents?

 Examiners at the USPTO used 120 Netflix patents in 1100 rejections (35 USC § 102 or 35 USC § 103 types).
 Below is the distribution of the number of blocked patent applications vs the technology cluster of Netflix patents.

 Count of 102 and 103 Type Rejections based on Netflix Patents